hedbergec/plannerapp/README.md

 ## Organization of operations

-The general approach for all power and mdes computations is that the expected test statistic can be organized into the form of
+The general approach for all `power` and `mdes` computations is that the expected test statistic can be organized into the form of

-  lambda = d * sqrt(V)
+$  \lambda = \delta \times \sqrt(V) $

-where d is the effect size relative to the population variance and V is a function of the design matrix and other corrections necessary to express d as a population effect size.
+where $\delta$ is the effect size relative to the population variance and $V$ is a function of the design matrix and other corrections necessary to express $\delta$ as a population effect size.

-Thus, choices in the app determine which functions for `V` and `df` are used, and the results are passed to a general `ncp` function for computing MDES or power.
+Thus, choices in the app determine which functions for `V` and `df` are used, and the results are passed to a general `ncp` function for computing `MDES` or power.

+The `compute_mdes_function` starts with Bloom's approximation and then iterates a bit to refine the MDES.
+This is to make better predictions for small `df`.